 While at university, he studied subjects such as room acoustics, digital signal processing, electroacoustics, environmental acoustics, psychoacoustics, building acoustics, acoustic measurements, computer programming, and many more.
 His undergraduate thesis is about wind turbines, where he built a simple prototype and measured it, based on the IEC 61400-11 Standard.
 Also, he made measurements using the beamforming technic, to find noise points in the prototype.

-In January 2020 Thiago started his internship at WSDG and in June he joined the REDI Acoustics team, helping with NIRO simulations and reports, as well as helping the WSDG Highland office team with CATT models and Sabine and Eyring calculations.
+In January 2020 Thiago started his internship at WSDG and in June he joined the REDI Acoustics team, helping with NIRO simulations and reports, as well as helping the WSDG Highland office team with advanced models and Sabine and Eyring calculations.

 John Storyk, registered architect and acoustician, is a founding partner with his wife Beth Walters of WSDG (Walters-Storyk Design Group).
 He has provided design and construction supervision services for the professional audio and video recording community since the 1969 design of Jimi Hendrix’s Electric Lady Studios in New York City.